Curriculum and Degree Information

 Advance to Level II

-The latest students can finish the above requirements is by the end of the fourth semester.
+Students are required to finish the above core course requirements by the end of the fourth semester.

 o Complete CSc 80010, the Research Survey course.